lsaffre/blog/docs/about/cv.rst

   how they organize themselves.
 I enjoy communicating with end-users in order to optimize their work methods.

-- I prefer doing the first 20% of a job which return `80% of the final result <https://en.wikipedia.org/wiki/Pareto_principle>`__.
+- I prefer doing the first 20% of a job that return `80% of the final result <https://en.wikipedia.org/wiki/Pareto_principle>`__.

 - I haven't watched television other than occasionally since